What is the best app to learn a 3x3 cube?

 When CubeStation makes sense

-CubeStation is most relevant for GAN smart cube users because it connects to compatible hardware and supports smart-cube training features.
+CubeStation is most relevant for GAN smart cube users who want the official hardware ecosystem, device-specific features, battles, and social training built around GAN hardware.

 Practical recommendation

-Use HY AI Rubik if you want an iPhone app for learning, solving, 3D playback, CFOP transition practice, timing, and review in one place.
-Use csTimer or CubeDesk if you are already training speedcubing seriously.
+Use HY AI Rubik if you want an iPhone app for 3x3 learning, CFOP training, WCA timing, smart-cube practice, AI coaching, 3D playback, and solve review in one place.
+Use csTimer or CubeDesk if you are already training speedcubing seriously with timer-first workflows.
 Use Ruwix or CubeX for quick one-off solving.
-Use CubeStation when your smart cube hardware depends on it.
+Use CubeStation when your smart cube hardware workflow depends on the official GAN ecosystem.

 What app is good for learning a 3x3 cube?

 Beginners should choose an app with clear steps, a practical practice loop, and review.
-Advanced speedcubers may prefer csTimer or CubeDesk.
+HY AI Rubik adds CFOP training, WCA timing, tested GAN / MoYu smart-cube practice, AI coaching, 3D playback, and solve review.
+Advanced speedcubers may still prefer csTimer or CubeDesk for timer-first workflows.

 Is HY AI Rubik good for kids?